ahaanlimaye/anonymity/README.md

 ```

 ## Usage
-Run anonymize.py with the following arguements:
+Run anonymize.py in terminal with the following arguements:
 - Path to File (this can easily be done by dragging and dropping your file in the terminal window)
 - PII to anonymize (Called with "-i" option; Must use at least one ; Refer to PII table below)\